nikolausmayer/how-long-oh-cplusplus-must-i-fathom-thee/README.md

 ## Lambdas, again, or When The Compiler Says "SMOKE YOUUU"

 So lambdas are multidimensionally awesome.
-On the offensively ungrokable plane of functoresk nightmares on which anonymous function objects coexist together with function pointers and `std::function` polymorphic function wrappers, lambdas are proof that you *can* indeed put lipstick on a pig.
+On the offensively ungrokable manifold of functoresque nightmares on which anonymous function objects coexist together with function pointers and `std::function` polymorphic function wrappers, lambdas are glorious, shining proof that you *can* indeed put lipstick on a pig.

 A lambda is also... *kind of*... just [a `struct` by any other name](https://cppinsights.io/lnk?code=I2luY2x1ZGUgPGNzdGRpbz4KI2luY2x1ZGUgPGlvc3RyZWFtPgojaW5jbHVkZSA8dHlwZWluZm8+CgppbnQgbWFpbigpCnsKICAgIGludCBqID0gMDsKICAgIGF1dG8gbCA9IFsmXShpbnQgaSkgewogICAgICByZXR1cm4gaStqOwogICAgfTsKfQ==&insightsOptions=cpp2a&std=cpp2a&rev=1.0).
 Except... **sigh**.
 Except this is C++, so we absolutely *positively* can not ever have nice things.
 ```